AdamCooke22/Algorithmic_Trading_Models_and_Machine_Learning_Predictions/README.md

 Our project is to create a profitable trading algorithm - model that anyone can use or subscribe to.

-Users can choose a specific type of asset, match with a trading strategy, predict prices and make a profit using our trading algo - model/platform.
+We selected 3 type of asset types (securities) i.e. index fund, futures contract and a digital asset (cryptocurrency) for analysis.

-For this project, we used the momentum trading strategy for an exchange traded fund (SPY), bollinger bands for a cryptocurrency (bitcoin), and pullback strategy for futures contracts (commodity - orange juice).
+We also selected different trading strategies for the 3 different asset types.
+We used the momentum trading strategy for an exchange traded fund (SPY), pullback strategy for futures contracts, and bollinger bands for a cryptocurrency.

 We calculated standard deviations, sharpe ratios and cumulative returns for each type of asset.

 We used SK-Learn and PyTorch libraries to create prediction models for future prices.

+The ultimate project goal is to create a platform for users to be able to use to choose a specific type of asset, match with a trading strategy, predict prices and make a profit using our trading algo - model/platform.

 ===========================================================================================